 - Medical bills: This is usually the largest expense after a debilitating accident.
 You can recover losses related to hospitalization, surgical procedures, medication, emergency transport, rehabilitation, or long-term treatment for your injuries.

-- Property Damage: If your TBI was caused by a motor vehicle accident, you can be compensated for repairing or replacing your vehicle or other personal items damaged in the accident, such as a laptop.
+- Property Damage: If your TBI was caused by a motor vehicle accident, you could be compensated for repairing or replacing your vehicle or other personal items damaged, such as a laptop.

 - Permanent Disability: A traumatic brain injury may sometimes be so severe that the victim requires constant medical care throughout their daily life.
-When your lawyer evaluates your claim to determine an appropriate value to demand from the insurance company, we will take into account any permanent disability you’ve sustained.
-Whether your disability means you’ll be unable to work in any capacity again and will need full-time at-home care, or whether it means that you won’t be able to work in a job with similar earning capacity as your pre-accident employment, we will analyze the potential long-term costs and be sure to include them in any settlement demand we make.
+When your lawyer evaluates your claim to determine an appropriate value to demand from the insurance company, we will consider any permanent disability you’ve sustained.
+Whether your disability means you’ll be unable to work in any capacity again and will need full-time at-home care or whether it means that you won’t be able to work in a job with a similar earning capacity as your pre-accident employment, we will analyze the potential long-term costs and be sure to include them in any settlement demand we make.

 What Should I Do if I or a Family Member Suffers a Traumatic Brain Injury?